Samsung/tizen-docs/docs/application/native/guides/app-management/app-controls.md

 ![Exporting app control](./media/exporting_appcontrol.png)

 > **Note**
+>
 > In the application manifest file, the valid operation name format is `http://tizen.org/appcontrol/operation/<verb>`.
 You cannot use the related macro name, `APP_CONTROL_OPERATION_<VERB>`.

 The operation, URI, and MIME type information is used when [resolving the application control](#resolution).
 The operation information is mandatory, while the URI or MIME type information is optional.
 Any application requesting a launch of your application must either specify your application ID (for an explicit launch) or have the same operation value and applicable URI and MIME type information (for an implicit launch).
 You can define privileges to restrict your application from launching.
-To launch your application, the caller application must request for launch permission by defining privileges in the 'tizen-manifest.xml' file.
+To launch your application, the caller application must request for launch permission by defining privileges in the `tizen-manifest.xml` file.

 > **Note**
+>
 > The URI or MIME type can contain wildcards, such as '\*', to match against given conditions in the app control:
 >
 > - In the MIME type, you can use two types of wildcards: `image/*` and `*/*`.